Cattai Estate: Description

 The Cattai Estate is home to a diverse range of plants and forms a natural habitat for many native and introduced animals.
 Thirteen plants within the park have been recognised as unique to the area and at least one plant has been listed for conservation due to its national importance.
-Cattai Park and Hope Farm contain a range of native trees including Ironbarks (Eucalyptus paniculata), grey gums (E. punctata) and forest red gum (E. tereticornis) indicative of the original species found in the area.
+Cattai Park and Hope Farm contain a range of native trees including ironbarks (Eucalyptus paniculata), grey gums (E. punctata) and forest red gum (Eucalyptus tereticornis) indicative of the original species found in the area.
 This area of the national park also contains small areas of rare virgin bushland.
 (NPWS, 1997, Section 4.1.2.).
 Parts of Cattai and Mitchell Park also contain areas of wetlands that are home to large numbers of aquatic plants and birds that are unique to the Western Sydney ecosystem.
 Some remaining areas of the original Cumberland Plains have also been found within the national park and are home to rare vegetation that has been lost in other areas of Western Sydney due to agriculture and urban expansion that has occurred through the centuries since European settlement.
 Evidence of habitation of the original occupants of the area, the Darug can also be found throughout the park and twenty-seven sites of significance have been noted.